 Other operating income and expenses are items that do not directly relate to the day-to-day activities of the Group.
 Such items include: income and expenses for items that are recharged to contractors and other suppliers at cost, and other such items.

-The increase of other operating income by \leq 0.9 million is mainly due to a \leq 0.6 million refund of VAT that had been expensed in previous years.
+The decrease of other operating income by \in 1.2 million is mainly due to \in 0.3 million higher refund of VAT received in 2013 and \in 0.6 million write back of other payables in 2013.